lernae/sam-pipelines-devops-monorepo/README.md

            - Name: SUB_FOLDER_NAME
              Value: !Ref SubFolderName
     ```
     * Update buildspec files.
-You can check the diff using `diff -r pipeline.bkp pipeline`
+You can check the diff using `diff -r pipeline.bkp pipeline` if you wish to see the differences.
     ```shell
      cp -r pipeline.bkp/* pipeline/
     ```